Port St. Lucie Full-Service Animal Control & Wildlife Removal Company

 Armadillos These odd-looking mammals are about the size of a cat.
 Most active at night, these creatures have poor eyesight.
 Armadillos are diggers and can damage lawns and flowerbeds in their search for grubs, a primary food source.
 To reduce armadillos in your yard, keep watering and fertilization to a minimum.

-Armadillos have the ability to carry the bacterium that causes leprosy in humans (Mycobacterium leprae).
+Armadillos have the ability to carry the bacterium that causes leprosy in humans (Mycobacterium leprae), this is why many seek out Armadillo Removal.
 However the risk of contracting leprosy from an armadillo is extremely low.
 Scientists believe that in order to contract leprosy from an armadillo, one must handle armadillos frequently and/or consume armadillo meat.

 Identify Armadillo Damage